-Your wood chipper is equipped with two large pneumatic wheels for easy maneuverability.
-To move the unit, grip the handles and tilt the wood chipper slightly, ensuring that the oil tank cover is securely tightened beforehand.
+Your wood chipper is equipped with two large pneumatic wheels for easy movement by hand.
+To move the unit, grip the handles and tilt the wood chipper slightly after making sure the oil tank cover is tightened.

 MAINTENANCE

 Maintaining your Wood chipper will ensure long life to the machine and its components.